Ted's Hiking World Tower Arch

 Hikers are appearing from nowhere in droves

 I decide to leave just before the crowd does.
 Immediately I spot a piece of rock worth exploring.
-Sure enough, as I get closer, I begin to see more sky in the opening.
+Surely enough, as I get closer I begin to see more sky in the opening.

 *